August 23, 2011 |

 August 18, 2011 |

-CORAL GABLES, Fla. - The NCAA said yesterday it has been investigating the relationship between a convicted Ponzi scheme artist and the University of Miami for 5 months, and the allegations - if true - show the need for "serious and fundamental change" in college sports.
-Former booster Nevin Shapiro, now serving 20 years in federal prison, claims he treated players with sex parties, nightclub outings, cars and other gifts.
-Shapiro told Yahoo!
-Sports he provided improper benefits to 72 football players and other athletes at Miami from 2002 to 2010.
+CORAL GABLES, Fla. - With investigators five months into checking allegations that a Ponzi scheme artist spent freely on University of Miami athletes, the NCAA president said Wednesday that if the claims are confirmed, they show the need for "fundamental change" in college sports.
+Former Hurricanes booster Nevin Shapiro, now serving 20 years in federal prison, claims he provided players with cash, prostitutes, cars, and other gifts from 2002 to 2010.
+Shapiro told Yahoo Sports that 72 football players and other athletes at Miami received improper benefits from him in the last decade.

 January 24, 2013 |